Is there GST on crowdfunding? Do I pay tax on it?

 Crowdfunding is a popular way of funding projects, whether they be software development, an indie film, or an artist’s new record.
 As with any business undertaking, it’s important to understand the implications of this type of funding so you don’t get yourself into any trouble.

 The first question to ask yourself is whether or not the crowdfunding represents the activities of a hobby or a business.
 There are a bunch of different indicators to help you make this decision.
-Take a look here.
-If it turns out to be a hobby, then there shouldn’t be any tax implications in relation to the crowdfunding.
+Take a look here for help making the call on whether it's a business or not.
+If it turns out to not be a business (i.e. it's a hobby), then there shouldn’t be any tax implications in relation to the crowdfunding.

-Now, if the crowdfunding project relates to your business then all the money you raise will be considered to be taxable income.
-This usually isn’t a big deal because the funds are being raised to cover expenses.
+Now, if the crowdfunding project does relate to a business then all the money you raise will be considered to be taxable income.
+This usually isn’t a big deal because the funds are usually being raised to cover expenses which, typically, will be tax deductible.
 Taxable income in and deductible costs out generally means no taxable income leftover in relation to the project.